 Q: My teenage son had a second spell of bad breathing during a school basketball game.
 Even when he stopped playing, it felt like somebody was sitting on his chest.
 Could this be due to asthma?

-Low-stress exercise, such as walking, jogging and golf, or fitness involving short bursts, such as biking, baseball, football, volleyball and weight training, tend to be better tolerated by those who have EIA.
+Low-stress exercise, such as walking, jogging and golf, or fitness involving short bursts, such as biking, baseball, football, volleyball and weight training, tend to be better tolerated by those who have EIB.
 Swimming is also a good option because of the humid, warm conditions.

 Less optimal choices include: soccer, long-distance running and basketball, due to their prolonged and intense activity level.